BenjaminFavre/keycloak-apple-social-identity-provider/README.md

 In Keycloak admin console:
 1. Add an identity provider and select *Apple*.
-1. Fill *Client secret* with the base 64 content of your private key file (trim delimiters and new lines).
+1. Fill *Client secret* with the content of your private key file, e.g.

-   e.g., if your private key is:

        -----BEGIN PRIVATE KEY-----
        Rp6vMlHPYTHnyucsPvFk8gTzdYtTueMbmVznAtkUKhD9HPcI3bLKDrr0b2mNJLfS